MasterFardeen15/ScrapyTutorial/README.md

 ## Job Aggregator
 ### Description:
-A scraper that collects job listings from LinkedIn, storing them in both CSV files and Elasticsearch for advanced search capabilities.
+A scraper that collects job listings from LinkedIn and TimesJobs, storing them in both CSV files and Elasticsearch for advanced search capabilities.
 ### Skills & Tools:
 + Python
-+ BeautifulSoup
++ Beautiful Soup
 + Requests
 + Elasticsearch
 ### Key Features: